CantBeSubh/DeepLynx/README.md

 ```
 docker compose up --build
 ```
-The default credentials in `.env_sample` are set to connect to the composed database automatically for quick launch.
+The default credentials in `.env_sample`, which should now be in `.env`, are set to connect to the composed database automatically for rapid deployment.

 ## Local Setup
 Regardless of your postgres database setup either below or otherwise, you must immediately change your `.env` to accomodate your specific postgres and development environment.
 This includes likely changing your postgres database hostname to `localhost` as well as associated passwords.